money-seoh/money-seoh/README.md

 - AI for Quality Engineering

 ⚡ Beyond debugging test failures, I chase mountain trails and adventures.
-You can find my travel stories and Himalayan explorations on Instagram as @pirate_in_himalaya.
+You can find my travel stories and explorations on Instagram as [@pirate_in_himalaya](https://www.instagram.com/pirate_in_himalaya).

 ## 🧰 Toolbox of Choice